-Meet the smart sticker that is changing everything.
+Meet the Smart StickerTM that is changing everything.

 There’s a reason doctors had to cut your skin to test for melanoma.
-We didn’t have another way.
-Now, thanks to this smart sticker, we do.
+They didn’t have another way.
+Now, thanks to this smart sticker, they do.

-An adhesive painlessly lifts skin cells off your mole — no need for a scalpel.
-The sticker is pressed on the mole, then quickly lifted off, carrying your skin’s RNA material with it.
+The DermTech Smart StickerTM gently lifts skin cells off the surface of your mole — no need for a scalpel.
+The sticker is pressed on the mole, then quickly lifted off, carrying your skin’s genomic material with it.

-Now we can see beyond a biopsy with a more accurate, non-invasive test: the DermTech Melanoma Test (Pigmented Lesion Assay / PLA).
+Now doctors can see beyond a biopsy1 with an accurate, non-invasive test: The DermTech Melanoma Test.2

-This isn’t just a new test.
-This is revolutionary new technology.
+This isn’t just a different test.
+This is revolutionary.

-Traditional melanoma detection methods are visual.
-Doctors use their eyes — aided by a microscope — to see physical changes to a mole, and the cells within it.
+Traditional melanoma detection methods are visual and subjective.
+Doctors use their eyes to see physical changes to a mole, and the cells within it.

-A groundbreaking innovation now lets us look past your skin’s cells — deep within your skin’s genes — to find and detect disease earlier and more accurately.
+A groundbreaking innovation now lets us look beyond your skin’s surface, deep within your genes, for markers that indicate the likelihood of disease objectively.

 We call it Precision Dermatology.